DRovara/Qhoir/doc/getting-started/README.md

 ## 3) Our first Quantum Circuit

-You have now made quite a few classical circuits, but the main point of qwire is to run quantum circuits, so it is time to get started with that!
+You have now made quite a few classical circuits, but the main point of Qhoir is to run quantum circuits, so it is time to get started with that!

 Just like a classical circuit, every quantum circuit **must** have a source - in this case, however, it is a quantum source, and behaves slightly differently.
 The quantum source is the second element of the `Tools` group in your toolbox.
-It looks like a classical source, but has hard edges instead of round ones (you will find a pattern in that throughout qwire - quantum components are typically "edgier" than their classical counterparts).
+It looks like a classical source, but has hard edges instead of round ones (you will find a pattern in that throughout Qhoir - quantum components are typically "edgier" than their classical counterparts).

 A quantum source also generates a signal.
 While we called the signal of classical sources "bits", we will call the signals of quantum sources "**qubits**".
 Just like bits, qubits can have a value of $0$ and $1$.
 In addition to that, however, qubits can have any value _in-between_ $0$ and $1$ - this is called a _superposition_.